0x78654C/xTerminal/README.md

                  Example: mv <old_file/dir_name> -o <new_file/dir_name>
     fmove     -- Moves a file with CRC checksum control.
 Use -h for additional parameters.
-                   -ma <destination_directory> : moves all files from current directory in a specific directory edit      -- Opens a file in Notepad(default).
-To set a new text editor you must use following command: edit set ""Path to editor"" del       -- Deletes a file or folder without recover.
+                   -ma <destination_directory> : moves all files from current directory in a specific directory edit      -- Sets a text editor for open files(default is notpead).
+Usage: edit <file_path>
+                   -set     : Sets the text editor you want to use.
+(Default is notepad)
+                              Example: edit -set <path_to_editor_binary>
+                   -current : Displays the current used editor.
+                   -h       : Displays this message.
+    del       -- Deletes a file or folder without recover.
 Use -h for additional parameters.
                    -h  : Displayes this message.
                    -a  : Deletes all files and directories in current directory.